biancanilsen/App_McDonald-s/README.md

-# POC aplicativo de entrega de comida
+# POC app Mc Donalds em FLutter

 A new Flutter project.